vosmann/vosmann.github.io/_posts/2016-01-25-mutex-and-cache-using-redis.md

 A request thread will attempt to get a lock by setting an arbitrary value into `lock_key(params)` by  doing a

-    hsetnx lock_key(params) "lock" "got it"
+    HSETNX lock_key(params) "lock" "got it"
-    expire lock_key(params) lock_ttl
+    EXPIRE lock_key(params) lock_ttl

-The [hsetnx](http://redis.io/commands/hsetnx) commands writes a field "lock" with the value "got it" to the key, and returns 1 only if the the field there did not already exist.
+The [HSETNX](http://redis.io/commands/hsetnx) commands writes a field "lock" with the value "got it" to the key, and returns 1 only if the the field there did not already exist.
 Basically, just the first write gets a 1 and any subsequent ones get a 0.
 This covers the decision on who will calculate the list.

 After the lock-winning thread is done with the calculation, it will write the item list with the command:

-    lpush list_key(param) list_json
+    LPUSH list_key(param) list_json
-    expire list_key(params) list_ttl
+    EXPIRE list_key(params) list_ttl

 The non-lock-winning threads carry on and try to execute a blocking read on the list, but it is not yet there, so they wait.
 Since there are multiple requests trying to read, we cannot use the typical Redis pop commands, as that would mean the first thread would remove the list and the remaining threads would fail with a timeout.
-Instead we keep the item list in a one-element circular list using [brpoplpush](http://redis.io/commands/brpoplpush).
+Instead we keep the item list in a one-element circular list using [BRPOPLPUSH](http://redis.io/commands/brpoplpush).
 Every thread reads the list with the following command:

-    list_json = brpoplpush list_key(param) list_key(param)
+    list_json = BRPOPLPUSH list_key(param) list_key(param)
-    expire list_key(params) list_ttl
+    EXPIRE list_key(params) list_ttl

 Both the lock and list entries have their expiry times explicitly set, with lock_ttl < list_ttl, in order to satisfy the second design assumption listed in the section above.

 ### Conclusion

+The algoritm has been tested locally with a small number of requests competing for the Redis lock and data.
-This algoritm hasn't yet been extensively tested in real production conditions.
-I'll try to report on these as soon as possible.
-Issues might still arise.
+More extensive tests in real production conditions are to follow.
+I will report on these as soon as they are available.

+Some issues may arise with this approach.
 For example, the Redis cache could become too small if the traffic increases sufficiently.
 This could lead to items display not being able to create a single lock or to write a list.

 Additionally, Redis operations could time out and result in either a single item not being shown or none of them